 On a backpacker budget, there are some fantastic in the city that won’t break the bank and so many (including some of ).
-Get a taste of like authentic fish and chips, affordable afternoon tea, hot pie n’ mash and a glass of Pimm’s in the summer - and don’t forget you get 25% off food and drink in the hostel bar.
+Get a taste of like authentic fish and chips, , hot pie n’ mash and a glass of Pimm’s in the summer - and don’t forget you get 25% off food and drink in the hostel bar.

 Cosy English pubs, street art, food markets and pretty tree-lined streets are set between skyscrapers, , , the theatre district (West End) and iconic landmarks.
 Buckingham Palace, Tower Bridge, the London Eye, the Houses of Parliament, the Big Ben just to name a few.
 Then there’s Hyde Park, The Natural History Museum, the British Museum and London Zoo.
 London is also full of , , and .
+And if you're a lover of the quintessentially British Harry Potter film series then make sure you factor in a visit to some of the from many of their most iconic scenes.
 In the evenings, the hostel puts a party on every night of the week with drinks deals, live music and DJ’s so you know where to let off some steam!

 And once the major sites and attractions are out of the way, you have to get off-the-beaten track and get to know the real London.
 Make sure you explore more than just the city centre.
 Home to an international, diverse community, London is home to different Boroughs that all have something cool to offer.
 From the gritty , famous for Spitalfields Market, to the deer of Richmond Park and the curries of Brick Lane, to vintage/sustainable shopping in Camden, there’s something for everyone.
 You may even consider a to one of near the countryside such as Windsor or Oxford.